martyncisneros/beautiful-jekyll/_posts/2017-05-18-competitive-balance-across-professional-sports.md

 ![](http://latex.codecogs.com/gif.latex?IsComebackCase2%20%3D%20%28IF%20%5C%2C%20DeltaScoreQ2%20%5Cleq%20XPts%20%5C%2C%20AND%20%5C%2C%20DeltaScoreFinal%20%3E%201%5C%2C%20THEN%20%5C%2C%20Yes%20%5C%2C%20ELSE%20%5C%2C%20No%29)

-To determine an appropiate X point threshold to qualify a 'comeback', I chose the average deficit going into the final quarter for a team who lost.
+To determine an appropiate X point threshold to qualify a 'comeback', I looked at the the average deficit going into the final quarter for a team who ultimately lost the game.

 | League | X Threshold |
 |--------|-------------|